Keksuccino/docs_fancymenu/conditions.md

 Checks if a specific hotbar slot is currently selected.
 **Value required**: Yes - Hotbar slot number (0-8)

+## Has Player Permission Level
+Checks if the player has at least the specified permission/OP level on the current world or server.
+**Value required**: Yes - Permission level number (0-4, where 4 is server operator)

 ## Is Attack Strength Weakened
 Checks if the player's attack strength is currently weakened (not fully charged).
 **Value required**: No